 My only concerns relate to the secure baggage area which the organisers aren’t actively encouraging people to use.
 I’ll be travelling to the run alone, I wish that race organisers realise that some people don’t have an army of supporters.

-Speaking of training runs, I got up relatively early this morning (OK I was out of the door before 8am) and completed my 4-mile run.
+While on the subject of training runs, I got up relatively early this morning (OK I was out of the door before 08:00) and completed my 4-mile run.
 To be honest the run was a disaster and I felt rough from the start.
 I’m not blaming the heat but I was really struggling today.

 On the plus side I completed the 4 miles in 41:04, the run was meant to be “easy” so I went slightly slower than my usual pace.
 I think that I actually need to slow my pace down more, I haven’t got these long slower (time on feet) runs right.
 I also need to find what I’ve done with my Nuun tablets, I really needed a couple today.